 If you’re already using HubSpot, definitely take advantage of the UTM creation tool in HubSpot.
 The analytics you’re already familiar with are used, and seamlessly pull into your Marketing reports dashboard.

-How Do You Start Tracking a UTM Code in Google Analytics?
+How Do You Track a UTM Code in Google Analytics?

-- Click “Audience” in the left-hand side menu
+Click “Acquisition” in the left hand side menu

-Google automatically tracks UTM codes associated with your website, so there’s nothing to set up.
-The Google Analytics tracking code on your website is doing all the work behind the scenes.
+Google automatically tracks UTM codes associated with your website, so there’s nothing you’re required to set up — the Google Analytics tracking code on your website is doing all the work behind the scenes.
 To learn more about the differences between UTM types, check out this article from HubSpot.

 Where Should You Use UTM Tracking Codes?